 Montana State University Billings is accredited by the Northwest Commission of Colleges and Universities (NWCCU).

-Upon successful completion of the certificate program and some additional clinical hours, you will be prepared in your area of clinical study to sit for the American Registry of Diagnostic Medical Sonographers (ARDMS) and/or the American Registry of Radiologic Technologists Sonography (ARRT) (S) examination.
+Upon successful completion of the certificate program and some additional clinical hours, you will be eligible to sit for the American Registry of Diagnostic Medical Sonographers (ARDMS) and/or the American Registry of Radiologic Technologists Sonography (ARRT) (S) examination.